Callum-OP/Art-Media-App/README.md

 # How to run

-To run the backend API, change into ArtMediaAPI directory and type the command: python manage.py runserver To run the frontend change into ArtMediaSite directory and type the command: ng serve To view the site go to: http://localhost:4200/posts
+To run the backend API, in ArtMediaAPI directory type command: python manage.py runserver To run the frontend in ArtMediaSite directory type the command: ng serve To then view the site go to: http://localhost:4200/posts

+Alternatively if you are using docker, in the ArtMediaApp directory type the command: docker compose up --build

 # About the app